printix/Power-BI/Readme.md

 5. You must have provisioned a Storage account with a container.
 If you’re unsure on how to do that, you can read [About Azure storage accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).
 6. You must have provisioned an Azure Automation account.
 If you’re unsure on how to do that, you can read the [Create a Standalone Azure Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account).

 ## Step 1 - Create an Azure Automation runbook, credentials and set a schedule

 To ensure that the dataset is updated on a daily schedule, we will configure an Azure automation runbook to update the dataset.

 ### Step 1.1 Import Printix Module
-The first thing you need to do, is to import the Printix Powershell module.
+The first thing you need to do, is to import the Printix PowerShell module.
 Scroll down under the Automation Account and look under Shared Resources.

 You’ll see **Modules** and **Modules gallery**.
 Click on **Modules**.

  ![AzureAutomation_Overview.PNG](./Images/Documentation/AzureAutomation_Overview.PNG)

 To import the module into your Automation Account, click on **Import** at the top.
-Select the "Printix.zip" file from the "Code\PowershellModule" directory.
+Select the "Printix.zip" file from the "Code\PowerShellModule" directory.
 Click **OK** to upload the file.
 When completed, you will see a notification that the module was imported successfully.

 ### Step 1.2 Create a credential asset
 The second thing you will need to do, is to create a Credential asset, where you will store the Printix API ClientID and Secret.